css-materials/course-site/content/notes/intro-to-course/_index.md

 ### Good code

 This is a rewritten version of the previous program.
-Note that it does the exact same thing, but is much more comprehensible.
+Note that it does the exact same thing, but is much more comprehensible.[^ben]